ollama4j/ollama4j/docs/docs/apis-generate/generate-with-tools.md

     return "Currently " + location + "'s weather is nice.";
 }
 ```

+Another way to create our tools is by creating classes by extending `ToolFunction`.

 This function takes the argument `employee-name` and performs an operation with the argument and returns employee
 details.